(All fields required)

 Please enter your name.

 All fellows rotate as consultants during the clinical training year.
-This experience consists of allergy and immunology consultations in both the pediatric (Cincinnati Children’s Hospital Medical Center) and internal medicine institutions (University Hospital and Veterans Administration Hospital).
+This experience consists of allergy and immunology consultations in both the pediatric (Cincinnati Children’s) and internal medicine institutions (University of Cincinnati [UC] Medical Center and Cincinnati Veterans Affairs [VA] Medical Center).
 The three hospitals are within a comfortable walking distance, 1-2 blocks from each other.
-The allergy/immunology fellows are responsible for the direct supervision of the residents caring for the allergy and immunology patients.
-The diagnoses seen in consultations include immunodeficiencies (mostly congenital), acute asthma exacerbations and status asthmaticus, food allergy and anaphylaxis, multiple antibiotic allergies (particularly in patients with cystic fibrosis, requiring drug testing and desensitization), other medication allergy, eosinophilic disorders, and vasculitis syndromes.
-On average, the allergy/immunology fellow sees 2 to 3 consultations per week while on clinical rotation.
+The Allergy / Immunology fellows are responsible for the direct supervision of the residents caring for the allergy and immunology patients.
+The diagnoses seen in consultations include immunodeficiencies (mostly congenital), acute asthma exacerbations and status asthmaticus, food allergy and anaphylaxis, multiple antibiotic allergies (particularly in patients with cystic fibrosis, requiring drug testing and desensitization), other medication allergy, eosinophilic disorders and vasculitis syndromes.

-In the allergy clinics, the fellows evaluate ample numbers of patients of all ages that cover the spectrum of allergic disorders including mild to severe asthma, allergic rhinitis, occupational asthma, urticaria, drug and venom hypersensitivity, food allergy, eczema and eosinophilic disorders.
-The allergy history and clinical exam are obtained on standardized forms that address all familial and environmental predisposing factors.
+In the allergy clinics, the fellows evaluate ample numbers of patients of all ages and who have a spectrum of allergic disorders including mild to severe asthma, allergic rhinitis, occupational asthma, urticaria, drug and venom hypersensitivity, food allergy, eczema and eosinophilic disorders.
+The allergy medical history and clinical exam are recorded on standardized forms that capture all familial and environmental predisposing factors.

-The allergy / immunology fellows acquire unique exposure to IgE and non-IgE mediated adverse reactions to foods.
-Patients are referred to this program from the regions surrounding the hospital and from around the country.
-The multidisciplinary team includes allergy / immunology, nutrition, and nursing and education.
-Patients are accurately phenotyped using a standardized history and physical examination form.
-The clinic conducts a large number of oral food challenges, averaging 2-3 per week providing a unique experience for the fellows.
+The Allergy / Immunology fellows acquire unique exposure to IgE- and non-IgE-mediated adverse reactions to foods.
+Patients are referred to the Food Allergy Program from the regions surrounding the hospital and from around the country.
+The multidisciplinary team includes allergy / immunology, nutrition, nursing and education.
+Patients are accurately phenotyped using a standardized medical history and physical examination form.
+The clinic conducts a large number of oral food challenges, averaging 2-3 per week and thereby providing a unique experience for the fellows.

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY:1-513-636-4900